zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-properties.markdown

 Sets the name of a Java process to print JStack output for when tests fail.

+###

+Sets a boolean that determines whether BrowserMob Proxy is enabled.
+The proxy can be configured with `com.liferay.poshi.runner.util.ProxyUtil`.

 ### save.screenshot

 Sets a boolean for whether a screenshot is saved when tests fail.